 Community - 12 Special Friends John 1:35-49 & Acts 1:12-26

 ‘This is my command to you: Love one another.’
 John 15:17

 “Give thanks in all you do; for this is God’s will for you.”
 Thessalonians 5:18

 The pictures below were designed and created by our pupils to represent our values.

 We meet daily for an act of Collective Worship (CW), which provides an opportunity to reflect and express the Christian ethos of our school.
 The Open the Book team visit us fortnightly to dramatise bible stories and members of our children’s Ethos Team led some of our collective worship throughout the year.

-Collective Worship in St. Mary’s church/whole school values themed CW with wellbeing
+Collective Worship in St. Mary’s church, whole school

-We have now come back together for Collective Worship.
-Each teacher leads their Collective Worship in rotation for us all to share, starting the week with a Collective Worship led by Mrs Gilby and ending in our usual celebratory fashion with Miss Churchward.
+Each teacher leads their Collective Worship in rotation for us all to share, starting the week with a Collective Worship led by Miss Reid and ending in our usual celebratory fashion with all staff and pupils celebrating achievements in and outside of school.
 This means we have a consistent approach across school.
-Reverend David leads CW via Teams too or in church, the children have loved being back in church after having virtual Collective Worship for so long.
+Reverend David leads CW in church and David and Wendy from the Open the Book team visit us every other week to bring bible stories to life with acting.